The Reuven Surkis Program for Students from The Ethiopian Community

 After successfully finishing the Mechina and entering the regular degree program, JCT continues to provide these students with as much tutorial support as necessary.
 For the first years of their studies it is as close as possible to a one-on-one basis.
 Many of the students are themselves tutored by 4th-year students in the program.
 Employing students from the program as tutors has several major benefits; these students serve as role models for the new ones, they are grateful to be able to help their friends, it reinforces what they themselves have learned and it provides them with the opportunity to repay their gratitude for the support they have received.

 Our program is evaluated by academic results, drop-out rate and employment on graduation.
 The number of students in the program continues to grow and the drop-out rate is less than 5%.
-We consider it a great achievement that 89% of our graduates hold positions in their fields and 100% of those employed (93% of our graduates) are employed in engineering related fields.
-Another mark of the success of this program is that 55 graduates have obtained their masters degrees and a further 10 graduates are enrolled in our masters programs, either in the MBA or MSc degree.
+We consider it a great achievement that 87% of our graduates hold positions in their fields and 100% of those employed (97% of our graduates) are employed in engineering related fields.
+Another mark of the success of this program is that 55 graduates have obtained their masters degrees, either in the MBA or MSc degree.
 100% of our graduates who hold masters' degrees are employed in their fields.

 In recent years, the financial support, which JCT receives from the Jewish Agency and the Government of Israel, has been severely reduced.
 JCT helps in funding tuition, food and lodging, instructors, tutors and the program director in addition to costs that include books, educational supplies and transportation costs for the students who live outside Jerusalem.